josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/Suppression_Modes/⚖️_phantom_claim_double_blade.md

 # ⚖️ Phantom Claim as Double Blade
 **First created:** 2025-09-05 | **Last updated:** 2025-10-05
-*How a phantom hereditary claim discredited two parties at once: the subject and a secondary target.*
+*How a phantom hereditary claim discredited two parties at once: the subject and a secondary target*

 ---

-## Summary
+## ✨ Summary

 The **phantom claim** was engineered to suppress one party while simultaneously delegitimising another.
 One false lineage, leak, or pseudo-disclosure is enough to contaminate multiple reputations at once.